GLOBAL MARKETS-Shares, euro rise as economic outlook brightens

 inflows into U.S. stock mutual funds in a decade also helped

-second day in a row, a level last reached in late 2007.
+second day in a row, a level last reached in December 2007.

 By taking back the three-year loans after only one year, the